sahat/jsrecipes/posts/backend/beginner/formatting-dates.md

 Here is the screenshot that demonstrates some capabilities of moment.js.
-Using moment.js you can turn this date string **Thu Mar 27 2014 17:56:02 GMT-0400 (EDT)** into **March 27th 2014**, with or without time, depending on the format you use.
+Using moment.js you can turn this date string **Thu Mar 27 2014 17:56:02 GMT-0400 (EDT)** into **March 27th 2014**, with or without time, depending on the formatting token you use.

 ![](images/backend/beginner/formatting-dates-1.png)